FAQs

 What should I expect at a first session?

 Before setting up a first session, I offer a free phone consultation to determine whether or not it will be a good fit and decide about setting up an intake appointment.
 The first session for individual therapy will last about an hour and will focus on getting to know each other and planning treatment goals.
-For couples therapy, I meet with the couple together for one hour and each person individually for one hour.
+For therapy with more than one person, I will meet with the dyad/polycule/etc as a collective and then will determine whether if and when individual sessions may be of clinical benefit.
 Together you and I will go over the forms and clarify any issues.
 During the first session you may be asked questions about your symptoms, your relationships, your past experiences and your family history among other subjects.
 You will have a chance to ask any questions you'd like.
 The purpose is to start to figure out if it might be a good fit.
 If you choose not to work together, I will offer referrals elsewhere.

 What would not be a good fit?